yatsu/jaffle/README.md

     - Windows is not supported
 - Python >= 3.4
 - Jupyter Notebook >= 5.0
-    - Turret does not use Jupyter Notebook but requires its related libraries

 Turret also requires other libraries written in `requirements.in`.
 They are automatically installed by the installer.